The ultimate 2 days in London guide

 Located on Ludgate Hill St. Paul’s was designed by Christopher Wren.
 It is dedicated to the Apostle Paul on this site which was a Christian church dating back to AD 604.
 The Cathedral as it stands now has been destroyed by the Great Fire of London and suffered at the hand of bombs dropped during WWII.

-Leadenhall Market for Harry Potter Fans
+Leadenhall Market: Harry Potter Filming locations

 Leadenhall Market is a covered market in the City of London, designed in 1881, with cheesemongers, butchers, florists, and some commercial retailers.

-Potterheads will recognize Leadenhall Market as the area where Harry Potter and Rubeus Hagrid passed through Leadenhall Market on their way to the Leaky Cauldron and Diagon Alley.
 Diagon Alley was of course inspired by The Shambles the oldest medieval street in the World in York.
 You can also indulge is some adventurous High Teas from Harry Potter to Drag Queens or Shakespearean.

 Notting Hill